bkacsmar/bkacsmar.github.io/_pages/about.md

 <b>Upcoming and Recent Talks, Events, News...</b><br/>
-January 2025, <a href="https://encoredp.github.io/">Workshop on Defining Holistic Private Data Science for Practice</a> at UCSD. <br/>
+January 2025, <a href="https://encoredp.github.io/">Workshop on Defining Holistic Private Data Science for Practice</a> at EnCORE Institute at UCSD. <br/>
 August 2024, "Usability and Cryptography", <a href="https://sacworkshop.org/SAC24/summer-school.html">SAC 2024 Summer School</a>, Montréal, Canada. <a href="https://bkacsmar.github.io/files/SAC2024UsabilityTutorialPart1and2.pdf">(Slides)</a> <br/>
 July 2024, I'll be at PETs 2024 in Bristol, say hello! <br/>
 June 2024, "Human-Centred Privacy in Machine Learning", University of Guelph, Canada. <a href="https://bkacsmar.github.io/files/HCPPML_Guelph_2024_June.pdf">(Slides)</a> <br/>